karayabin/universe-snapshot/universe/Ling/Light_UserPreferences/doc/api/Ling/Light_UserPreferences/Api/Generated/Classes/UserPreferenceApi/insertUserPreferences.md

-UserPreferenceApi::insertUserPreferences — Inserts the given userPreference rows in the database.
+UserPreferenceApi::insertUserPreferences — Inserts the given user preference rows in the database.